E-ACT Modern Slavery Statement 2019-2020

-This statement is made on behalf of the E-ACT Multi-Academy Trust pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement.
-This statement relates to actions and activities during the financial year September 2018 August 2019.
+This statement is made on behalf of the E-ACT Multi-Academy Trust (company number 06526376) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement.
+This statement relates to actions and activities during the financial year September 2019 to August 2020.

 E-ACT recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-The organisation is absolutely committed to preventing slavery and human trafficking within its activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+The organisation is committed to preventing slavery and human trafficking within its activities and to ensuring that its supply chains are free from slavery and human trafficking.

 We work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.
 We expect the same high standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 The following key policies and documentation detail our approach to protecting our pupils and staff from modern slavery and ensuring our supply chains are free from modern slavery.

 - Procurement Policy;

 In addition, we work closely with the National Joint Committee (NJC) to help reduce risk by improving working and pay practices.